silvacms/silva.security.overview/README.txt

 You have the possibility to export the access definition in a CSV file.

-It requires at least Silva 2.3, and works on Silva 3.0.
+It requires at least Silva 3.0.
+For Silva 2.3, please look at older versions.

 Code repository
 ===============